Ciro Nogueira Lima Filho: Political career

 Affiliated to the former Liberal Front Party (PFL), he succeeded his father as a federal deputy, being elected in 1994, and re-elected in 1998.
 In 2000, he was a candidate for mayor of Teresina.
 Seeing his pretensions undermined by the time of the election, already in the first round, meanwhile dividing his time as a candidate between politics and the Ríver Atlético Clube team, of which he was president, he ended up losing the election.
 He was then re-elected as federal deputy in 2002, left the party to which he was affiliated at the time and decided to join Progressive Party (PP) at the invitation of his father-in-law, the physician and politician Lucidio Portela.
 He was re-elected for a new term of federal deputy in 2006.

 He was one of the candidates for the presidency of the Chamber of Deputies of Brazil in 2009, being defeated by Michel Temer.

 In 2010, he was elected as a senator representing the state of Piauí, with 695,875 votes, for one of the two disputed seats in the election, with businessman João Claudino Fernandes being his Alternate Senator.
 The other seat was won by Wellington Dias, elected with 997,513 votes.
 In 2018 he was re-elected to the Federal Senate of Brazil with more than 895,000 votes, extending his senatorial term until 2027, with his Mother Eliane e Silva Nogueira Lima being also elected as his First Alternate and Gil Paraibano as his Second Alternate.

 As a member of the Mixed Parliamentary Commission of Inquiry of Cachoeira (CPMI), he was one of the 18 votes that rejected the official report to the commission.
 The alternative report endorsed by the senator and another 20 members of the commission suggested the continuation of investigations by the Public Ministry and the Federal Police, but without any indictment or criminal responsibility.

 In 2016, Ciro was involved in new scandals, being accused by Cláudio Mello Filho, from the Odebrecht Construction Board, of having received bribes for the 2010 and 2014 campaigns that benefited him and his wife at the time, the federal deputy Iracema Portela, the party which Ciro presides nationally, and who would have asked for bribes to finance party campaigns across the country in the amount of R$5 million.
 The senator was also accused of receiving bribes from Construtora UTC, in the amount of R$2 million, in 2014, in exchange for favoring it in public works.
 The Federal Police asked the Federal Supreme Court to indict him.

-On July 28, 2021, he was appointed by the President Jair Bolsonaro as the Chief of Staff ot the Presidency, taking office on August 4, 2021.
+On July 28, 2021, he was appointed by the President Jair Bolsonaro as the Chief of Staff of the Presidency, taking office on August 4, 2021.
 He was removed from office on December 30, 2022.